jasonscalia/jasonscalia.com/README.md

 # jasonscalia.com - Content

-## Hugo and Markdown for jasonscalia.com
+Markdown for future [jasonscalia.com](jasonscalia.com) content.
+Pushes to main are automatically deployed to an S3 bucket with CloudFront handling caching.